helidon-io/helidon/docs/config/io.helidon.telemetry.otelconfig.ZipkinExporterConfig.md

 ## Description

-Configuration for the deprecated OpenTelemetry Zipkin exporter.
-OpenTelemetry stopped publishing the exporter in 1.65.0, and Helidon 27 removes this configuration.
-Use
+Configuration for the deprecated OpenTelemetry Zipkin exporter
-<a href="io.helidon.telemetry.otelconfig.OtlpExporterConfig.md"><code>Otlp<wbr>Exporter<wbr>Config</code></a> instead.

 ## Configuration options